ohmp/james-project/src/site/markdown/server/manage-guice-distributed-james.md

  - If you have any doubt about the log being caused by a bug in James source code, please reach us via [the bug tracker](https://issues.apache.org/jira/browse/JAMES) or [the user mailing list](/mail.html)
  - They can be due to insufficient performance from tier applications (eg Cassandra timeouts).
-In such case we advise you a close review of performances at the database level.
+In such case we advise you to conduct a close review of performances at the tier level.

 Leveraging filters in Kibana discover view can help filtering out "already known" frequently occurring logs.